davidc-dev/ansible-satellite-package-report/README.md

 satellite_host  |  satellite.example.com  |  Hostname of Satellite Server
 satellite_user  |  admin                 |  Satellite Server usernamne
 satellite_pswd  |  password               |  Satellite Server password
-host_collection    |  RHEL8-Hosts         |  Name of host collection to query
+host_collection    |  RHEL8-Hosts         |  Name of host collection to query (if using, do not define lifecycle_environment)
+lifecycle_environment | Development       | Name of lifecycle environment (if using, do not define host_collection)